top of page

 Things to NOTE:

 On the Queen Mary, there is a Starbucks, also called the Midship Marketplace.
-There are also various places to eat, and I want you to understand the differences because you have little choice of food other than Uber.
+There are also various places to eat, and I want you to understand the differences because you have limited food options other than Uber.

 Promenade Café